Beyond-Notability/bn_framework/src/mothers.md

 - graph with speaking engagements to see the change in 'narrative'
 - why timelines of people: we want to see the people, not aggregate them out.
+- Wikipedia entries frequently don't mention marriages at all (never mind the name of the wife in question) and even fewer mention children (perhaps they do if the children are 'notable' - but certainly this means that daughters are less likely to be mentioned, even if they are doing things that are complementary to - even drawing on - the work of their fathers).
+BUT if their wives are Also Notable, the children tend (I think) to be mentioned there.
+Not sure how this might work on Wikidata however

 Here is an inline note.^[Inlines notes are easier to write, since